 Vesting means that you have a right to receive a pension benefit on retirement.
-Effective September 30, 2015, all members of the plan are vested.
-From December 31, 1997 to September 29, 2015, those who did not earn 175 hours per year for at least two years terminated without vesting so received no benefit aside from the refund of any self pay contributions.
-Before 1998, those with less than five years of service may have been partially vested.
+Effective September 30, 2015, all members of the plan are vested immediately upon joining the plan.
+Prior to September 30, 2015 vesting rules depend on the Plan rules in place at the time of termination from the plan.
 Those who terminated membership before 2015 should contact the administrator or review their termination statement to determine if they earned a pension in the plan.